kfatehi/modmail/README.md

 To develop your own module, add it to your config using the `path` key.
 Make sure to set an `id` key too so that your ipc prefix is setup correctly.
 See the `gpg` module in the `src` directory for examples of each component.

+As you edit your embedder and injection components, you can hit CMD-R (Ctrl-R on Windows and Linux) to reload!
+You can also open the inspector (see the View menu for the hotkey) to see your embedder and injection developer tools!

+If you edit any main-process code, though, you will need to restart the process, but this should be pretty rare as most of the brute force is in the injection code.

 PR your mods back here so everyone can benefit!

 ## To Use